Shuang0420/PNC_Virtual_Assistant/README.md

 - unirest == 1.1.7

 ## Usage
+- Start the server
+  $ python PNC_Assistant.py
+- Expose local server to the internet
+  $ ./ngrok http 5000
+- Go to [AMAZON DEVELOPER PAGE][https://developer.amazon.com/edw/home.html#/skill/amzn1.ask.skill.368b1dd7-de5b-4435-b62f-cc82c586c78d/en_US/configuration] and add the skill
-Connect with your Alexa and have following conversation.
+- Connect with your Alexa and have following conversation.

 However, you may have problem with running the server because you need to update token for accessing [PNC APIFEST](https://pstm0.pncapix.com/store/apis/info?name=Accounts&version=v1.0.0&provider=admin).
 Please log in to [PNC APIFEST](https://pstm0.pncapix.com/store/apis/info?name=Accounts&version=v1.0.0&provider=admin) and click subscribe button to get the access token, and modify header_dict in web.py.